 Help them have more fun by letting them hunt it out.

-But, when you go outside to do this, make sure you keep the bearded dragon on some kind of leash in a sectioned off area.
+But, when you go outside to do this, make sure you keep the bearded dragon on a leash in a sectioned-off area.

 #7 Explore A Space